trip5/EspHome-Led-PixelClock/README.md

 The clock can display the date at configurable intervals.
 The display interval checks how long the clock was displayed for and then displays the date for the specified time (in seconds).
 Keep in mind that displaying the message from the Home Assistant integration will not interrupt this count, so I recommend choosing sane and even numbers.

+### Alternate Time Zone

+This option is to allow displaying a Time Zone other than your "home" time zone.
+It can be activated permanently or by using the "Auto Replacement = Alt.
+Time" mode.
+This allows you to see your home time zone and an alternate time zone in another language.
+Now your clock is a bilingual time-traveler!

+Please note that the time zones MUST be in POSIX format instead of the usual Olsen type (`Asia/Seoul`).

+POSIX formats look like: `KST-9` or `PST8PDT,M3.2.0/2:00:00,M11.1.0/2:00:00` or `AST4ADT,M3.2.0,M11.1.0`.

+They include daylight savings and time-switches in the formatting.
+So, there is no reliance on the ESPHome Olsen database to be current.
+You can view a lot of the time zones in the world in POSIX format [`here`](https://gist.github.com/alwynallan/24d96091655391107939).
+If you need to make a custom POSIX format you can look [`here`](https://developer.ibm.com/articles/au-aix-posix/).

 ### Time/Date Text Replacement